mrknorman/evolving_attention_thesis/03_machine_learning/03_machine_learning.typ

   caption: [A flattening layer.
 This layer takes a 2D input matrix $X = mat(x^1_1, x^1_2; x^2_1, x^2_1)$ and converts it into a 1D vector, $ accent(y, arrow) = [y_1, y_2, y_3, y_4]$, without using any learned parameters or altering the values of the data.
 It simply rearranges the indexes and removes all but one dimension.
 Reshaping layers are a more general version of a flattening layer, where an input vector or matrix can be transformed into any equivalently sized output vector or matrix.], ) <flattening_diagram>

 These kinds of "infrastructure" layers will typically not be discussed nor included in network diagrams if their existence is implied by the network construction.
 They do not have any trainable parameters and perform no transformation on the passing data other than to change the data layout.
-They are only noted when newly introduced or of special interest.∂∂
+They are only noted when newly introduced or of special interest.